 You may have to apply for a visa to study at Kaplan International Languages.
 We put at your disposal all the relevant information and help to guide you through the visa requirements and the application processes to study in the UK.

 Our goal is to answer any questions you may have, so please check our answers below.
 If you can not find the answer to your question, you can get more information by contacting a student counselor.

 UK visa information

-If you are an EEA national, and wish to study for up to 6 months, you do not need to apply for entry clearance and can obtain your visa on arrival in the UK.
-You must have all your Kaplan documents to show the Entry Clearance Officer and will receive a VST stamp in your passport which allows you to study for a maximum of 6 months.
-If you are a non-visa national and wish to study for more than 6 months (on an English Language course only) you will need to apply for the Short term study visa (11 months) in your home country before arriving in the UK
+If you are an EEA national, and wish to study for up to 6 months, you do not need to apply for entry clearance and can study as a visitor at a Kaplan school.
+If you wish to study for more than 6 months (on an English Language course only) you will need to apply for the Short-term study visa (11 months) in your home country before arriving in the UK

 It is important to apply well before you intend to begin your course.
 Many students do not realise how long the process will take, and do not leave enough time.
 Your application may require you to: